trivago/gollum/docs/src/plugins/router.rst

-Streams
+Routers
 ############################

 .. include:: ../gen/router/_toc.rst

-Streams manage the transfer of messages between  :doc:`consumers </consumers/index>` and :doc:`producers </producers/index>`.
+Routers manage the transfer of messages between  :doc:`consumers </src/plugins/consumer>` and :doc:`producers </src/plugins/producer>`.
-Streams can act as a kind of proxy that may filter, modify and define the distribution algorithm of messages.
+Routers can act as a kind of proxy that may filter, modify and define the distribution algorithm of messages.
-Streams can be referred to by cleartext names.
-This names are free to choose but there are several reserved names for internal or special purpose streams:
+Routers can be referred to by cleartext names.
+This names are free to choose but there are several reserved names for internal or special purpose routers:

 - **"\_GOLLUM\_"** is used for internal log messages
 - **"\_DROPPED\_"** is used for messages that could not be sent, e.g. because of a channel timeout
-- **"*"** is a placeholder for "all streams but the internal streams".
+- **"*"** is a placeholder for "all routers but the internal routers".
-  In some cases "*" means "all streams" without exceptions.
+  In some cases "*" means "all routers" without exceptions.
 This is denoted in the corresponding documentations whenever this is the case.